RuedaFacundo/RuedaFacundo/README.md

-<h1 align="center">Hola!
-Mi nombre es Facundo Rueda 👋</h1>
+<h1 align="center">Hello!
+My name is Facundo Rueda 👋</h1>
-<h3 align="center">Soy un desarrollador de Argentina</h3>
+<h3 align="center">I'm a developer from Argentina.</h3>

-Actualmente me dedico a:
+Currently, I'm dedicated to:

-- 💻 Desempeñar el puesto de java developer en una empresa Argentina, realizando el desarrollo y mantenimiento del sistema Zeus Gestión Web.
+- 💻 Working as a Java Developer at an Argentine company, working with the following technologies: Spring Boot, JPA, Git, PostgreSQL, Sentry, Grafana, Vaadin, SQL Server, Jira Cloud, and Gitlab.
-- 📝 Reforzar mis conocimientos y aprender nuevas tecnologías mediante cursos.
+- 📝 Reinforcing my knowledge and learning new technologies through courses.
-- 🌱 Mi proximo desafio es aprender el framework Spring Boot.
+- 🌱 My next challenge is to learn Docker and Kubernetes.

 ____